Ellisande/mockolate/README.md

 If two whens have the exact same number of arguments (specificity) the order they will execute in is undefined.
 This should not generally be a problem because the more arguments you have the less likely that all the arguments will be exactly the same.

-### Then Clauses
+## Then
-Each one has to have exactly one then clause which tells it what to do in that situation. `then.return` is the most commonly used, but you can find more information about each before.
+Each when has to have exactly one then clause which tells it what to do in that situation. `then.return` is the most commonly used, but you can find more information about each before.

-#### then.return
+### then.return
 Synchronous: returns the provided value
 Asynchronous: invokes the callback with the provided value